krisht/Game-of-Set/README.md

         - Valid Create => Valid Login (load to lobby)

 - Backend
-    - create a simple database with a list of usernames and corresponding passwords (plaintext for now)
+    - Create a simple database with a list of usernames and corresponding passwords (plaintext for now)
-    - create a list of active users
+    - Create a list of active users
-    - add provision for sign-in/sign-up requests from frontend with fitting response
+    - Add provision for sign-in/sign-up requests from frontend with fitting response